 There were 35 scouts representing 25 NFL teams at San Jose State's pro day on Wednesday afternoon.
 Quarterback David Fales threw the ball to showcase his talent to everyone else.
 In total, there were 52 of 53 attempts on target and three of them resulted in drops.

-San Francisco 49ers quarterbacks coach Geep Chryst was on hand to represent the team on hand.
+San Francisco 49ers quarterbacks coach Geep Chryst was on hand to represent the team.
 There were three other scouts in attendance to watch 14 players in total.

 Several San Jose State alumni were also present including Oakland Raiders WR James Jones, Denver Broncos S Duke Ihenacho and San Diego Chargers TE Ryan Otten.
 Oakland Raiders general manager Reggie McKenzie was also present as well as former 49ers and current Kansas City Chiefs quarterback Alex Smith.